-Thinking about becoming an independent consultant?
+Thinking about independent consulting?
 You may be an expert in your field, with deep subject matter knowledge that would be invaluable to many companies.
 So now it’s time to monetize that and go out on your own.

 It has its benefits: doing the types of projects you like with clients you like.
 Working from a home office.
 Taking home all the revenue with potentially high margins.
 Controlling your own destiny and making your own decisions.
 Maybe you want to work part time as you wind down your career and free up time to pursue other interests.

-But there are six critical things you might not be aware of that are essential to your success.
+But there are six critical things about independent consulting that are essential to your success.

 1. You better be versatile.